mindonly/cis696/project/investigation_log.md

 ## Data

-2 years of real-time and day-ahead wholesale energy prices from [PJM](https://www.pjm.com/markets-and-operations/energy.aspx) (Aug 2002 - Aug 2004), the US mid-Atlantic RTO/ISO.
+2 years (Aug 2002 - Aug 2004)of real-time and day-ahead wholesale energy prices from [PJM](https://www.pjm.com/markets-and-operations/energy.aspx), the US mid-Atlantic RTO/ISO.
 This is average data for the whole market, expressed in [dollars per megawatt-hour.](https://www.pjm.com/en/Glossary#index_L)

 Note: in August 2003, found in the middle of this dataset, occured the [Northeast blackout of 2003](https://en.wikipedia.org/wiki/Northeast_blackout_of_2003).
 This event represents an exogenous shock to the energy market.